memoia/spzdmo/README.md

 Also, why can you only submit a single visit record at a time, when all other requests return (potentially) multiple records?

+When adding a new visit, what happens if the city/state combination isn't found in the cities table?
+Insert a new record into that table first and mark it 'unverified', as we don't have coordinates?
+Or just prevent the visit from being inserted?
+I'll go with the latter since that's simpler.

 The final wording is also somewhat confusing.
 "Bad requests", in this case, would likely include: